Antoha-GS/fun-restful-app/README.md

-# fun-restful-app
+# Fun RESTful APP

-RESTful API of some service for fun
+RESTful API of some entertainment service.